Scheifele scores in OT, sends Jets past Lightning 5-4

+Mark Scheifele was in a joking mood after setting up the tying goal and scoring the winner for the Winnipeg Jets.

-Mark Scheifele scored at 4:18 of overtime and the Winnipeg Jets extended their winning streak to a season-best five games with a 5-4 victory over the Tampa Bay Lightning on Sunday.
+Scheifele scored at 4:18 of overtime and the Jets extended their winning streak to a season-best five games with a 5-4 victory over the league-leading Tampa Bay Lightning on Sunday.

+Scheifele was asked how he was feeling about his scoring touch of late, which includes a five-game point streak of five goals and nine assists.
+He also has three overtime goals this season, two in the past three games, and 21 goals and 46 points in 33 games.

+"I think my fantasy football team is losing right now, so a little choked about that," Scheifele joked.
+"On the hockey side of things, it's obviously going well.
+But I play with some pretty special players and play on a pretty special team, so I'm just lucky to pop them in when I can."

 Premium content for only $0.99